deepset-ai/opea-haystack-demo/README.md

 pinned: false
 ---

-# Template for Haystack Apps with Streamlit
+# Demoplooza: Practical RAG with OPEA and Haystack

 This template [Streamlit](https://docs.streamlit.io/) app is set up for simple [Haystack](https://haystack.deepset.ai/) applications.
 The template is ready to do **Retrievel Augmented Generation** on example files.